 Andy speaks at conferences across the UK and internationally.
 He also runs major archaeology and World War I conferences.

-“A RICHER DUST” is the annual conference for 2017 showcasing projects relating to the recovery and identification of human remains through conflict archaeology.
-This year, an international panel will look at diverse projects in the field.
-Conflict archaeology is a multi-disciplinary approach to sites of conflict which acknowledges the sensitivities of ethnicity, and national and cultural identity.
+“A RICHER DUST” was the title of the 2017 annual conference showcasing projects relating to the recovery and identification of human remains through conflict archaeology which is a multi-disciplinary approach to sites of conflict which acknowledges the sensitivities of ethnicity, and national and cultural identity.
 It embraces archaeology, cultural history and geography, as well as military history.
 At the 2017 conference a well-received international panel looked at diverse projects in the field.

 World War One: The Recovery and identification of the remains of two British soldiers killed at La Boisselle, France, in 1915 Speaker – Simon Jones